 MEEKER Okla. - The Hopkins family has a big gripe against an Oklahoma contractor with big problems of his own!

 Their beef is with Keith Compton of Spartan Elite.

 They hired him to remodel their dream home.

-He cashed their checks, did some of the work to their liking, but a big chunk they say is either shoddy or just wasn't done!
+He cashed their checks, did some of the work to their liking but a big chunk they said is either shoddy or just wasn't done!

-“I can point to about $25,000 easy, clear-cut checks that I wrote him for material that we didn't receive,” Raymond Hopkins said.
+“I can point to about $25,000 easy, clear-cut checks that I wrote him for material that we didn't receive,” said Raymond Hopkins.